 - Fighting Anti-Blackness Resource List: This resource list, compiled by HarvardWIT+, covers some of the ways in which non-black folks can support the current #BlackLivesMatter movement.

-ArtPride New Jersey would like to extend their gratitude to the Geraldine R. Dodge Foundation and the Jay and Linda Grunin Foundation for their specific support of the organization’s work in equity, diversity and inclusion.
+ArtPride New Jersey would like to extend their gratitude to the Geraldine R. Dodge Foundation and the Grunin Foundation for their specific support of the organization’s work in equity, diversity and inclusion.